the “White Trim Syndrome”all over Rain City- There’s a whole lot more to designing homes

 While fronts are abundantly and ineptly adorned, both sides and the back are usually left plain- except for perhaps some lumber yard non-wood wide white trim.
 Here are some examples:

-27 Responses to “the “White Trim Syndrome”all over Rain City- There’s a whole lot more to designing homes”
+54 thoughts on “The “White Trim Syndrome”all over Rain City- There’s a whole lot more to designing homes

 This gets at what weirds me out about these houses.
 I think of almost any style of building as having some kind of pattern or rhythm of windows, a pattern that corresponds to the logic of the interior.
 Here I just see big boxy house-volumes, and the windows do nothing to break that up, or in any way humanize those blank walls.